NUMde/compass-numapp-web/docs/customization/README.md

 ### `FHIR_SUPPORTED_EXTENSION_BASE_URLS`

-An array of permitted FHIR extension base URLs you can use in questionnaires.
+An array of parsed FHIR extension base URLs to be used in questionnaires

 ### `FHIR_RESPONSE_TRANSFERRED_EXTENSION_KEYS`

 An array of questionnaire item extension keys to be transferred from the questionnaire item to its corresponding questionnaire response item.
 This provides a way to attach meta information to questionnaire (response) items.
-For more information, see the [NUM Compass implementation guide](https://github.com/NUMde/compass-implementation-guide).
+For more information, visit the [NUM Compass implementation guide](https://github.com/NUMde/compass-implementation-guide).

 ### `API_QUESTIONNAIRE_URI`, `API_QUEUE_URI`, `API_USER_URI`

-Adaptable API endpoint URIs.
+Adaptable API endpoint URIs